Nyefan/nyefan.org/site/content/_pages/about.md

 ##### January 2017 - June 2018

-- Developed a Helm- and Terraform-based Kubernetes bootstrapping and deployment tool for creating and maintaining a versioned infrastructure and service mesh with seamless rollback capability.
+- Developed a Helm- and Terraform-based Kubernetes bootstrapping and deployment tool for creating and maintaining a versioned infrastructure and service mesh with seamless rollback capability
 - Implemented oauth-based authn/authz infrastructure
-- Developed, containerized, and deployed Java microservices.
+- Developed, containerized, and deployed Java microservices
-- Converted stateful cron jobs to stateless REST services.
+- Converted stateful cron jobs to stateless event-stream services

 <p></p>